xhlow/dand-t2-p2-eda/README.md

 make sure you install the R programming language first before installing RStudio.

+## How to View the Analysis

-If you plan to only view the analysis and not the code written for the analysis, you can download the html file `explore_summarize_data.html`, which is knitted from the Rmd file, and open it using your web browser.
+If you plan to only view the analysis and not the code written for the analysis, you can look at the `explore_summarize_data_project.md` file, which is knitted from the Rmd file.
+Alternatively, you can download the html file `explore_summarize_data.html` and open it using your web browser.

 ## Dataset